 DisplayPort 1.4 with DSC (Display Stream Compression) for visually lossless compression if you have a compatible GPU (AMD Navi, NVIDIA Turing, or newer).

-Moving on, the MSI MAG274UPF supports a variable refresh rate (VRR) for tear-free gameplay up to 144FPS with a 48-144Hz range.
+Moving on, the MSI MAG 275UPD E14 supports a variable refresh rate (VRR) for tear-free gameplay up to 144FPS at 4K and up to 288FPS at 1080p.

 HDMI 2.1 VRR also provides a variable refresh rate for the PS5.